 Írskrabrunnur - the Well of the Irish on Snæfellsnes peninsula

-We are going to explore both of these locations on the sign, but first, we visit the Írskrabrunnur - the Well of the Irish and turn left by a fork in the road.
+We are going to explore both of these locations mentioned on the sign, but first, we will visit the Írskrabrunnur - the Well of the Irish, and turn left by a fork in the road.

-Írskrabrunnur - the Well of the Irish is quite an old well on the west side of Snæfellsnes, which dates back to the Settlement of Iceland in the year 874 give or take a few years.
+Írskrabrunnur - the Well of the Irish is quite an old well on the west side of Snæfellsnes, which dates back to the Settlement of Iceland in the year 874, give or take a few years.
+Or even predates the Settlement of Iceland.

 Írskrabrunnur - the Well of the Irish

-The Well of the Irish was the water supply in this area, Gufuskálar, for centuries until it got buried under sand and lost from sight from 1948-1989.
+The Well of the Irish was the water supply in this area, Gufuskálar, for centuries until it was buried under sand and lost from sight from 1948 to 1989.

-I refer to my travel-blog about Gufuskálar & Írskrabrunnur well for a lot more information on this area and how it was found again after being hidden for a long time.
+I refer you to my travel blog about Gufuskálar & Írskrabrunnur Well for more information on this area and how it was rediscovered after being hidden for a long time.

 Gufuskálar & Írskrabrunnur - the Well of the Irish on Snæfellsnes Peninsula in West Iceland